sourmash-bio/sourmash/doc/faq.md

 shotgun sequencing of a new isolate, and you want to compare it to a reference genome for a member of the same species.
-You calculate k-mer containment (using e.g. `sourmash search --containment ref.sig.gz isolate.sig.gz`) of the reference genome in the isolate shotgun sequence to be 65%.
+You calculate k-mer containment (using e.g. `sourmash search --containment ref.sig.gz isolate.sig.gz` @@verify) of the reference genome in the isolate shotgun sequence to be 65%.
 You then map the reads from the isolate data to the reference genome.
 What should you expect to see?